Get Tested for COVID-19

 New and Expanded Testing Sites

-If you aren’t feeling well, you can get tested for COVID-19 in Memphis for FREE.
+If you aren’t feeling well, you can get tested for COVID-19 in Memphis.
 Please call ahead at a location near you.

 If you need to find a COVID-19 testing center near you, you may call 833-556-2476 or 877-857-2945 or view the map below.

 What you need to know